Citizenship and Migration; Gender and Politics; Canadian Political Economy

 |Phone:||613-520-2600 x 1213|

 Christina Gabriel is Professor in the Department of Political Science and the Institute of Political Economy.
 Her specific research interests focus on citizenship and migration, gender and politics, regional integration and globalization.
-She is the co-author of Selling Diversity: Immigration, Multiculturalism, Employment Equity and Globalization (2002) and is a co-editor of Governing International Labour Migration: Current Issues, Challenges and Dilemmas (2008).
+She is the co-author of Containing Diversity: Canada and the Politics of Immigration in the 21st Century (2023), Selling Diversity: Immigration, Multiculturalism, Employment Equity and Globalization (2002) and is a co-editor of Governing International Labour Migration: Current Issues, Challenges and Dilemmas (2008).
 She has contributed chapters and articles on issues such as migration, border control, transnational care labour and North American regional integration.